formly-js/angular-formly/CONTRIBUTING.md

 # Contributing

+## Questions/Help

+Please join the [mailing list](https://groups.io/org/groupsio/formly-js) and ask/answer questions about how to use angular-formly there.
+Also join us on [gitter](https://gitter.im/formly-js/angular-formly).

 ## Issues

 If you've found an issue, please submit it in [the issues](https://github.com/formly-js/angular-formly/issues) with a link to a jsbin that demonstrates the issue (clone [this template](http://jsbin.com/biqesi/edit))

 ## Pull Requests

 If you would like to add functionality, please submit [an issue](https://github.com/formly-js/angular-formly/issues) first to make sure it's a direction we want to take.

 When submitting a Pull Request please submit it to the `master` branch.